Healthdirect Free Australian health advice you can count on.

 What is an ultrasound scan?

-During an ultrasound scans, a transducer directs high frequency sound waves are directed at the part of body being checked.
-The reflected sound waves (echoes) are sensed by the transducer and are used to create a picture on a monitor.
+During an ultrasound scan, a handheld transducer (probe) sends sound waves into the part of the body being checked.
+The reflected sound waves (echoes) return to the device and are turned into an image on a screen.

-• abdominal ultrasound, which looks at s the internal organs of the abdomen, such as the liver, gallbladder, pancreas and spleen
+• abdominal ultrasound — looks at the internal organs of the abdomen, such as the liver, gallbladder, pancreas and spleen

-• renal ultrasound, used to scan the urinary tract, including the kidneys and bladder
+• renal ultrasound — scans the urinary tract, including the kidneys and bladder

 Other types of ultrasounds include: